-The Christian Democratic People’s Party (Kereszténydemokrata Néppárt, or KDNP) is the junior member of the Fidesz-led party alliance that won two-thirds super majorities in the National Assembly of Hungary in both 2010 and 2014 general elections.
+The Christian Democratic People’s Party (Kereszténydemokrata Néppárt, or KDNP) is the junior member of the Fidesz-led party alliance that won two-thirds super majorities in the National Assembly of Hungary in the 2010, 2014 and 2018 general elections.

 The KDNP forms independent caucuses in the National Assembly following elections, which the party has contested in alliance with Fidesz since 2006.